garden-io/go-seed/README.md

 variables:
   # Replace underscores as Kubernetes namespaces do not allow them.
   user-namespace: go-seed-${kebabCase(local.username)} # make sure to explain all of this.
+  registryHostname: docker.io # Replace with your own registry in case it's needed.
+  registryNamespace: shankyweb # Replace this with your Dockerhub/Registry username.

 environments: